hoasxyz/even-website/content/post/2019-01-07-exploring.md

 ```

  * Too add [annotation](https://www.imooc.com/article/23400) in markdown, [underline](https://blog.olowolo.com/post/hugo-even-preview/index.md) in markdown and add [footnotes](http://www.ghostchina.com/markdown-guide/) in markdown.

- * When you are compiling your post, please deploy your website in [netlify](https://app.netlify.com/) first!!!

  * Insert audios in website.
 See <a target="_blank" title="索引" href="/post/terrylin/index.html#索引">御龙将军（uncover）</a> or [御龙将军（cover）](https://hoas.xyz/post/terrylin/#索引).